 How are swallowing disorders diagnosed/evaluated?

-Your child’s medical team may also recommend imaging tests to evaluate the mouth, throat and esophagus.
+Your child’s Feeding team may also recommend imaging tests to evaluate the mouth, throat and esophagus.
 These tests can include a barium swallow study, videoflouroscopic swallow study, endoscopy and/or esophageal manometry.

 What is the treatment for swallowing disorders?